 Until 2005, there was an annual limit of 10,000 on the number of asylees authorized to adjust to LPR status.
 The implementation of the REAL ID Act eliminated that cap.
 No annual limit has since existed on the number of refugees eligible to adjust to LPR status.

 The total number of refugees authorized for admission in 2012 was 76,000, down from the 80,000 level approved from 2008 to 2011.

 The number of persons who may be admitted to the United States as refugees each year is established by the president in consultation with Congress.
 At the beginning of each fiscal year, the president sets the number of refugees to be accepted from five global regions, as well as an "unallocated reserve" if a country goes to war or more refugees need to be admitted regionally.
 In the case of an unforeseen emergency, the total and regional allocations may be adjusted.

-The last time the admission ceiling for refugees was revised was in 2008 when it was set at 80,000, increasing from the ceiling of 70,000 established in 2002 and maintained through 2007.
-The ceiling was raised by 10,000 in response to an expected increase in refugee resettlement from Iraq, Iran, and Bhutan.
-However, the current ceiling is 65 percent lower than the 1980 ceiling of 231,700 (see Figure 1).
+Before 2012, the admission ceiling for refugees had not been revised since 2008 when it was set at 80,000, increasing from the cap of 70,000 established in 2002 and maintained through 2007.
+In 2008, the ceiling was raised by 10,000 in response to an expected increase in refugee resettlement from Iraq, Iran, and Bhutan.

 In recent years, Burmese have made up the largest share of refugees resettled in the United States.